vikashPirth/voice-skill-sdk/docs/skill_structure.md

 >If you want to invoke unit tests from the command line, check the `scripts/test/` folder.

-(TODO:) They will be run during deployment and when `manage.py test` is called.
+The tests are executed during deployment and when `manage.py test` is called.

 ### `manage.py`